 Competitiveness and shared prosperity through jobs

 In the past decade, most ECA countries have done well in terms of shared prosperity.
 This means that the incomes of the lower-earning 40 percent of the population have grown.
 Jobs and access to quality public services are key to ensuring that economic growth benefits the less well-off.
-Creating quality jobs is a challenge in many ECA economies, especially in CSEE, where unemployment remains stubbornly high since the crisis.
+Creating quality jobs is a challenge in many ECA economies, especially in Central and South East Europe (CSEE) where unemployment remains stubbornly high since the crisis.
 Creating new, quality jobs will require structural reforms to strengthen the competitiveness of ECA economies.
 Such reforms include improving governance and the investment climate, ensuring the stability of the financial sector, upgrading the skills of the labor force, building and maintaining energy and transport infrastructure, and maintaining a sound macroeconomic framework.

 Environmental, social, and fiscal sustainability

-We are also working with ECA clients to strengthen social cohesion through supporting community-driven development and social accountability so that citizens’ voices are heard in designing social policies and improving public services.
+We are also working with ECA clients to strengthen social cohesion by supporting community-driven development and social accountability so that citizens’ voices are heard in designing social policies and improving public services.
 Improving economic opportunities and public services for disadvantaged communities is also an important element of the Bank’s social sustainability work.
-This includes support for Roma inclusion in CSEE countries through advocacy and evidence-based analysis as well as through lending and technical assistance from the Bank's budget.
+This includes support for Roma inclusion in CSEE countries through advocacy and evidence-based analysis, as well as through lending and technical assistance from the Bank's budget.